 Seville Housing Market Forecast for 2026

 Property prices in Seville are forecast to grow by 3.5% to 5.0% in 2026.
-Price growth will be strongest in well-located districts such as Nervión, Triana, and Los Remedios, where demand for renovated, move-in-ready properties continues to exceed supply.
-In these areas, prices may surpass €2,900/sqm for high-spec units.
+The strongest price growth will come from well-located districts such as Nervión, Triana, and Los Remedios, where demand for renovated, move-in-ready properties consistently exceeds supply.
+In these areas, prices may push past €2,900 per sqm for high-spec units.

-Growth will also accelerate in Macarena, San Pablo-Santa Justa, and Sevilla Este, where infrastructure improvements and tenant migration from central areas create room for appreciation.
-Prices in these neighborhoods are expected to rise by 4.5% to 6.5%, offering upside for mid-range investors targeting capital gains.
+Growth will also accelerate in Macarena, San Pablo-Santa Justa, and Sevilla Este, where infrastructure improvements and tenant migration from central areas create room for real appreciation.
+Prices in these neighborhoods are expected to rise by 4.5% to 6.5%, offering genuine upside for mid-range investors targeting capital gains.

-Citywide, the average price per square meter is projected to reach €2,350–€2,400 by the end of 2026, assuming continued stability in interest rates and consumer credit.
+Citywide, the average price per square meter is projected to reach between €2,350 and €2,400 by the end of 2026, assuming continued stability in interest rates and consumer credit.

 - 2-bedroom long-term rentals in central districts may exceed €1,200/month, especially if furnished and updated.